longhorn/website/content/docs/1.5.1/references/settings.md

 By increase this setting, the Longhorn Manager will allow scheduling new replicas only after the amount of disk space has been added to the used disk space (**storage scheduled**), and the used disk space (**Storage Maximum** - **Storage Reserved**) is not over the over-provisioning percentage of the actual usable disk capacity.

 It's worth noting that a volume replica may require more storage space than the volume's actual size, as the snapshots also require storage.
 You can regain space by deleting unnecessary snapshots.

+#### Storage Reserved Percentage For Default Disk

+> Default: `30`

+The reserved percentage specifies the percentage of disk space that will not be allocated to the default disk on each new Longhorn node.

+This setting only affects the default disk of a new adding node or nodes when installing Longhorn.

 ### Danger Zone